tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

 <pre>db.Blog.find()</pre>

-In order to restore a collection, you need to use the &#8211;collection option and give the collection name, you also need to specify where the backup file is.
+In order to restore a collection, you need to use the –collection option and give the collection name, you also need to specify where the backup file is.
 In our case it is dump/Multicollection/Blog.bson.
 You will also see that information from the dump output